stgm/scientific-programming-1/30 Movement/40 Fitting/10 Blok.md

 Declare a function `fit()` in a file called **fit.py** that verifies the aforementioned result.

-1. Create aplot of this data with the errors
+1. Create a plot of this data with the errors

-    Tip: use the funciton `plt.errorbar(x, y, yerr=yerror)`.
+    Tip: use the function `plt.errorbar(x, y, yerr=yerror)`.
 Search on the internet how to properly user this function.

 2. `Print` the best value of $$c$$.

-3. `Print` on a seperate line the corresponding uncertainty $$\Delta_c$$.
+3. `Print` on a separate line the corresponding uncertainty $$\Delta_c$$.

 Answer for yourself the question: how does the result change if the error on each of the measurements becomes twice as large?